THE REMEDY: ARSENICUM ALBUM

 Phase Three: Phosphorus and Phase Four: Sulphur include only those symptoms specific to each respective remedy.
 At this point in treatment, I only took one remedy at a time, resulting in the unraveling of each “layer”.
 Classical homeopathic prescribing will function in this way: heal fully with one remedy, and then move onto the next when a new constitutional picture becomes apparent.

 RESTLESS EXHAUSTION.
 Burning pains.
 Excessive thirst; sips little at a time.
 Excessive urination.
 Mildly sharp pain in gallbladder with burning, like rounded object pressed up against skin.
 Pain in spleen mirrors pain in gallbladder.
 Burning in the stomach and rectum.
 Fullness in abdomen.
 Reduced appetite.
 Excessive belching.
 Excessive gas coming from small intestine.
 Severe bloating.
 Severe hypoglycemia.
 Chronic fatigue; movement causes anxiety.
 Constipation with dry colon walls.
 Hates the “toxicity” of constipation: i.e. desires control.
 Loss of menstruation (Ignatia).
 Persistent skin rash on hands: red, bumpy, itching, burning.
 Craves sweets.
 Craves fats.
 Craves burnt things and skin on potatoes (pica).
 Unsteady on feet.
 Vision unsteady and movement causes vertigo.
 Vertigo when eating; feels as if she’s moving with the room.
 Vertigo while lying in bed.
 Racing thoughts interposed with brain fog.
 Anxious morning and night.
 Full of fear, even when fear cannot be pinpointed.
 Feels as if falling, as if getting lost inside herself.
 Desires to escape body (Phosphorus).
 Incessant heart palpitations.
 Fear of the heart and its malfunction (it is the “lifeforce”).
 Heart sounds loud and oppressive; takes over the whole body.
 Fear, then, is centralized at the heart, no matter where it originally stems from (Phosphorus).
 Movement on television screen worsens onerous anxiety, as do heights.
 Resurfaced fear of heights (due to the heightened subconscious).
 Insomnia; moves from room to room seeking sleep.
 Feels as if swinging back and forth while lying in bed.
 Heart jolts awake with pounding just as falling asleep.
 Fears of not being able to sleep (Ignatia), which is fretful and unrefreshing.
 Awakens in early morning (12am to 2am) with heart palpitations; feels as if she’s having a heart attack.
 Leery of spending money; every dollar spent is accounted for.
 Fears of financial insecurity, of not being prepared for the future; always planning for the unforeseen as a result.
 Control and restriction in every facet of life due to insecurities.
 Finds what little comfort can be had in accomplishing tasks, writing, getting work “done” (yet it’s never finished, and always returned to).
 Always has television on simultaneously at low volume (Phosphorus; comforted by pseudo-presence of others); overly-sensitive to external and internal impressions, as the extrinsic amplifies the intrinsic.
 Sensitivity notably marked by an aversion to disorder and confusion.
 Craves cleanliness: everything must be in its place.
 Perfectionistic and always feels as if she’s underperformed.
 Is never good enough for herself.
 Critical nature with an eye for detail.
 Highly irritable; desires company of family but does not want to be spoken to.
 Remorseful when not warm to them but constantly feels as if fighting a barrier.
 Utter lack of vitality, engagement, and even compassion; there is very little emotion to begin with.
-Knows how to feel others out and gauge their motives–always aware of right and wrong herself (Ignatia).
-Because there is no emotion, everything is analyzed, her morality based on principle.
+Knows how to feel others out and gauge their motives–far too suspiciously, however.
+Always aware of right and wrong herself (Ignatia).
+Because there is no emotion, and everything is analyzed, her morality is based on principle.
 Alienates herself from friends despite great yearn to experience life.
 Waiting to get better before she can “live” again.
 Feels like she’ll never recover; envisions eternal sickness.
 Pessimistic.
 Worrywart.
 Fears for health of family (Phosphorus).
 Suicidal thoughts due to anguish.
 “Over” being sick, can’t handle the hard stuff, does not believe she can.
 Cries when she speaks of this.
 Hasn’t felt like herself in a long time; doesn’t know who she is.
 Dreams* of being held down, of evil, of paranormal.
 Resurfaced sleep paralysis, with recurrent scenario since childhood: suffocated by an unforeseen force while lying in bed as a dark, hooded figure enters room; yells out for help, but cannot move nor make a sound.
 Helplessness.
 Resurfaced fear of evil at night; imagines things creeping out of every corner (Phosphorus).
 Knows when nightmares will occur.
-Premonitions of evil (Phosphorus).
+Premonitions (Phosphorus).
 Dreams of her wrongs, of past strife, of absent loved ones.
-Constant solitude in household with mother and father tending to grandfather in Michigan for months.
+Constant solitude in household due to mother and father tending to grandfather in Michigan for months.
 Feels must suffer alone and turn to herself for solace (homeopath thinks manifests as feeling of neglect; I wouldn’t realize I felt this way until Ignatia).
 Dreams of grandmother, “Manny”, who passed in 2015 whilst away at Fordham.
 Extremely homesick at school; greatly desired comfort of family but landlocked: helplessness ensued.
 Desire for control.
 Suffocation by impermeable boundaries.
 Deep connection to Manny, but did not cry at her funeral.
 Doesn’t understand why she hasn’t mourned, why she has not felt her death (Ignatia).
 Stress at Fordham due to grandmother’s death, from loss of boyfriend, from trying to perform, from missing home.
 No control.
 Attempt to gain control through perfectionism and restriction.
-Childhood feelings of inadequacy.
-Thinks others perceive her more poorly than they do; feelings of disbelonging follow.
-Envisions future events, which stress reactions accompany (Phosphorus, Sulphur: fear as if something bad will happen): pounding heart, fear, fret, and worry because she feels she cannot handle them.
-Stomach bug at age fourteen.
-Candida symptoms arose thereafter: intense sugar cravings, inability to truly relax, always felt as if she was fighting something in relations with mother, irritability.
-First bout of constipation in high school.
-Constipation before period.
-Heavy menstrual flow (Phosphorus); period prolonged (Ignatia and Phosphorus would remedy).

 Bolded words are especially applicable to the Arsenicum constitution.